How to Teach a Dog to Stay

 1. Proceed as for exercise 6 but start to slip in some three second gaps between treats.
 Don’t bunch these all together, sandwich each three second gap between some two second gaps.

-2. As long as the dog is comfortable with this you can then proceed to four second gaps etc.
+2. As long as your dog is comfortable with this you can then proceed to four second gaps etc.

 3. Make a note of the following targets and tick them off as you reach them.